John W. Bricker Federal Building

 The John W. Bricker Federal Building was constructed in 1977 and named in 1988 for John William Bricker, former Governor of Ohio (1939-1945) and U.S. Senator (1947-1959).
 The building occupies two-thirds of a city block and is bound by the 60 Spring Street Condos on the east, East Hickory Street on the north, North High Street on the west, and Spring Street on the south.

 Public Hours: 8 a.m.– 5 p.m.
 Monday through Friday (except federal holidays)

-For building services and information, please contact the Bricker Federal Building Service Desk using the information in the top right box of this page.
+For building services and information, use contacts at top right.
 For other federal government information, call 1-800-FED-INFO.

-Key Tenants The Bricker Federal Building contains offices for the IRS, Housing & Urban Development, Dept. of Agriculture, SSA, and U.S. Senator Sherrod Brown.
-In the latest (2015) Tenant Satisfaction Survey, 77% rated the Bricker building and GSA services a four or five on a five-point scale.
+The Bricker Federal Building contains offices for the IRS, Housing & Urban Development, Dept. of Agriculture, SSA, and U.S. Senator Sherrod Brown.
+In the latest (2016) Tenant Satisfaction Survey, 80% rated the Bricker building and GSA services a four or five on a five-point scale.

 The shortcut for this page is www.gsa.gov/brickerfb.